Home » Bookipi University » Invoicing Basics » What is a proforma invoice and how to make one

 It is used commonly as a quotation or for customs purposes on imports.

+A proforma invoice is issued before a job is complete.
 It is an estimate or quote that outlines the goods and services that a seller will provide to their customer.

-It is sent before the goods and services are delivered.
+Pro forma invoices are sent before the goods and services are delivered.

 The main purpose of a proforma invoice is to ensure that the seller and their customer are aligned on their agreement, especially about the price of the goods and services.